Last Updated on April 4, 2022 by Nazmin Sarker

 - Add 3 tablespoons of water.
 Roast for an hour, until tender.
 While it is cooking, dry-fry the pine nuts, walnuts, and coriander seeds over medium heat for a few minutes, to toast them.
 Leave to cool.

 - Drop them into a food processor and grind in short bursts, so that they are still slightly knobbly.
 When the garlic is done, squeeze the roasted garlic out of the individual skins into a bowl with the nuts.

 - Add the coriander leaves, onion, tomatoes, cumin, lemon juice to taste, cayenne, salt, pepper, and about 8 tablespoons of olive oil.
 Mix thoroughly.

 - Cut lids off the top of the small tomatoes, scope out the insides with a spoon, then season with salt and leave upside-down on a rack to drain for at least 20 minutes.

 - Reduce the oven to 180C/350F/ Gas Mark 4.
-Fill the fish with the stuffing and either sew up with thick thread or secure with wooden cocktail sticks or metal skewers.
+Fill the fish with the stuffing and either sew it up with thick thread or secure it with wooden cocktail sticks or metal skewers.

 - Place the fish in an oiled baking dish.
 Scatter about 2 tablespoons of the remaining stuffing over the fish, then fill the tomatoes with the least of the stuffing.